pbrdys/gong-fu-online-courses/README.md

 **Python Modules Used**

 * Django Class based views (ListView, UpdateView, DeleteView, CreateView) - Used for the classes to create, read, update and delete
-* Mixins (LoginRequiredMixin, UserPassesTestMixin) - Used to enforce login required on views and test user is authorized to perform actions
 * messages - Used to pass messages to the toasts to display feedback to the user upon actions
-* timedelta, date - Date was used in order to search for objects by date and timedelta for searching date ranges

 **External Python Modules**